deezer/deezer.github.io/_posts/2021-04-13-icassp-renault.md

 </div>

-This paper will be published in the proceedings of the [46th IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP 2021)](https://2021.ieeeicassp.org/).
+This paper was published in the proceedings of the [46th IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP 2021)](https://2021.ieeeicassp.org/).
 It results from Lenny Renault's research internship at Deezer in 2020.